-Now, you can keep Shaw Direct and have the same channels almost anywhere you go (minus the HD outside of Canada), or you can have HD everywhere you go, but you will need a second account in the US and you will not have any Canadian content outside of Canada.
+Now, you can keep Shaw Direct and have the similar programming almost anywhere you go, or you can use Bell in Canada and switch to Dish Network when in the US.
+Keep in mind, you will not have any Canadian content outside of Canada on Dish Network.

 Q2: I hear Shaw Direct won’t work in the US anymore.
 Is this true?

 A2: Shaw Direct has recently changed their policies in regards to coverage outside of Canada.